life-itself/tao/onboarding/README.md

 	* When you create your Gravatar, add your Life Itself email and *all* the email(s) you will use on other accounts.
 	* [If you get stuck, you can read more about Gravatar here](https://wordpress.com/support/gravatars/)
 * GitHub -- https://github.com.
 At Life Itself we use GitHub for collaborating on projects and deploying our website.
-* HackMD -- https://hackmd.io.
-HackMD is a tool for collaborating on documents with others (it's a bit like Google docs, but it uses a language called MarkDown, which we'll look at in more detail later in the onboarding process).
-* Hypothesis -- https://web.hypothes.is/start/ Hypothesis is a web annotation tool that you can use to annotate this playbook with questions, comments and corrections.
-Once you've finished the onboarding process, let your onboarding mentor know if you've made any comments in Hypothesis.
-* Zotero (desktop app) -- https://www.zotero.org/.
-We use Zotero to share texts and reading lists related to Life Itself
-  * Send your Zotero username to your Onboarder
-  * After being given access, sync the Life Itself library (you will need to enter your username/pw)
-* Todoist -- https://todoist.com/.
-Todoist is an inbox for the initial capture of tasks.
-You should still create GitHub issues for most tasks, unless they can be done very quickly and the rest of the team does not need to see a record that they have been done.

 ---